gracemshea/ga_da_finalproject/README.md

 ![alt text](https://github.com/gracemshea/ga_da_finalproject/blob/master/imagefiles/outdoors1.jpeg) "Outdoors Image 1"

+# *“Keep close to Nature’s heart… and break clear away, once in a while, and climb a mountain or spend a week in the woods.
+Wash your spirit clean.” –John Muir*

 ## Introduction
 This project, which performs a ranking of the best American cities for outdoors enthusiasts, showcases my SQL skills using a combination of [data sources](https://github.com/gracemshea/ga_da_finalproject/blob/master/datasources.md).
 These files consist of Zillow's Home Value Index, U.S. city population estimates, NOAA's registered recreational fishing catches for 2017, as well as the locations of city bike lanes, campgrounds, climbing routes, and ski resorts across the United States.